sergemazille/reveal-basis/README.md

 One of the advantages of installing Reveal Basis via NPM is that you can change library style defaults with Sass.

-You can find all the variables names used by the library in `node_modules/reveal-basis/src/style/components/_variables.scss` file.
+You can find all the variables names used by the library in the `node_modules/reveal-basis/src/style/components/_variables.scss` file.

-As the sass keyword `!default` is used, you can override those values within your own sass build process, [as you would do with Bootstrap variables](https://getbootstrap.com/docs/4.0/getting-started/options/) for example.
+As the Sass keyword `!default` is used, you can override those values within your own Sass build process, [as you would do with Bootstrap variables](https://getbootstrap.com/docs/4.0/getting-started/options/) for example.

 Let's see an example: